SJSU Salzburg Fellows

 SJSU Salzburg Fellows are selected as part of San José State’s efforts to develop a critical mass of change agents who will work together across institutional boundaries to globalize the campus in more coherent ways.
 Fellows are chosen from different units all over SJSU—including senior administration, academic colleges and departments, student affairs, and advancement—because our Program focuses on strategies and activities that are intended to transform a wide range of curricular, co-curricular, and operational aspects in the University as a whole.

 Participation in this Program is open to any employee of the University.
-Preference is given to full-time staff who have excelled in their university responsibilities, demonstrated a commitment to working for the greater good of SJSU, and propose to work on an innovative project during their 18-month service as a Fellow.
+Preference is given to full-time faculty, administrators, and staff who have excelled in their university respon-sibilities, demonstrated a commitment to working for the greater good of SJSU, and propose to work on an innovative project during their 18-month service as a Fellow.
 Nominations and applications are usually solicited sometime in the Fall semester through a brief online Application Package, with candidates evaluated by a Selection Committee composed of SJSU Salzburg Fellows and Scholars.
-Although the number varies each year depending on funding, as well as how many spots are allocated to SJSU by the Salzburg Global Seminar, we usually appoint 10–15 Fellows annually.
+Although the number varies each year depending on fund-ing, as well as how many spots are allocated to SJSU by the Salzburg Global Seminar, we usually appoint 10–15 Fellows annually.

-The new Fellows participate in orientation activities during the Spring semester, attend an intensive week-long session of the Global Citizenship Program at the Salzburg Global Seminar in July, and spend the following academic year working with other SJSU Salzburg Fellows and SJSU Salzburg Scholars on a variety of individual and group Projects to promote global citizenship, positively affect the University as a whole, and strengthen their own abilities to live and work in a complex interconnected world.
+The new Fellows participate in orientation activities during the Spring semester, attend an intensive week-long Global Citizenship Seminar in July, and spend the following academic year working with other SJSU Salzburg Fellows and SJSU Salzburg Scholars on a variety of individual and group Projects to promote global citizenship, positively affect the University as a whole, and strengthen their own abilities to live and work in a complex interconnected world.